Best Cash Out Betting Sites

 Manual cash out

-A manual cash out involves you purposefully selecting the cash out option in the open bets section to your account.
-The cash out is live for the duration of the event, but you may notice some instances where the cash out option is disabled.
+A manual cash out involves you purposefully selecting the cash out option in the open bets section in your account.
+The cash out feature is usually live for the duration of the event, but you may notice some instances where the cash out option is disabled.

 Automatic cash out